Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 > Checkout our Photon-Realtime setup guide, here:
 > [Boss Room Photon Setup Guide](Documentation/Photon-Realtime/Readme.md)

 Alternatively you can use Port Forwarding.
-The wonderful https://portforward.com/ site has guides on how to enable port forwarding on a huge number of routers.
-Boss Room uses `UDP` and needs a `9998` external port to be open.
+The https://portforward.com/ site has guides on how to enable port forwarding on a huge number of routers.
+Boss Room uses `UDP` and needs an `9998` external port to be open.

 ------------------------------------------

 ## Exploring the project
-BossRoom is an 8-player co-op RPG game experience, where players collaborate to take down some minions, and then a boss.
+BossRoom is an eight-player co-op RPG game experience, where players collaborate to take down some minions, and then a boss.
 Players can select between classes that each have skills with didactically interesting networking characteristics.
 Control model is click-to-move, with skills triggered by mouse button or hotkey.

-One of the 8 clients acts as the host/server.
+One of the eight clients acts as the host/server.
 That client will use a compositional approach so that its entities have both server and client components.

 The game is server-authoritative, with latency-masking animations.
 Position updates are done through NetworkedVars that sync position, rotation and movement speed.
 NetworkedVars and Remote Procedure Calls (RPC) endpoints are isolated in a class that is shared between the server and client specialized logic components.
 All game logic runs in FixedUpdate at 30 Hz, matching our network update rate.